vg-lab/NeuroTessMeshDocs/source/02-NeuroTessMeshUserInterface.rst

 Recorder
 --------

-The recording feature can be activated using the **Options** menu or by clicking the Recorder icon in the toolbar.
+The recording feature can be activated using the **Tools** menu or by clicking the Recorder icon in the toolbar.
 The user will be presented with the recorder configuration dialog (:numref:`figA`).

 .. _figA: